 This example screenshot shows the Patient tab, but the answer is the same no matter on which screen you start.

 Which icon do you click in order to view a progress note for one of the patient's exams that were done at the HSC?

-To document a patient's exam, click on the EMR tab.
+To review a patient's clinical documentation, click on the EMR tab.
 The screenshot below shows what it looks like and has more information.

 In Accuro, once you look up a patient, they are "loaded" or "in context".
 That patient is still "in context", or "loaded" even if you switch screens.
 How do you know if a patient is in context or loaded?

 "In Context" Patients